Alisher Usmanov: Early years

 Usmanov became a dollar millionaire in the years before the Soviet Union collapsed.
-He set up a privately owned for-profit company, cooperative Agroplast which produced plastic bags.
-He enriched himself considerably after the collapse of the USSR.
+In the late 1980s, he set up a privately owned for-profit company, cooperative Agroplast which produced plastic bags, at a time when they were very scarce.
+He enriched himself considerably after the collapse of the USSR, but always stressed that he never participated in the privatization of state property.

 Usmanov worked as the Deputy General Director of Intercross JSC from 1990 to 1994, and from 1994 to 1998, he headed Interfin Interbank Investment and Finance Company.
 He also acted as an Adviser to the General Director of Moscow Aviation Industrial Enterprise from 1994 to 1995, and served as the First Deputy Chairman of MAPO-Bank from 1995 to 1997.

-In the end of the 90s Usmanov was the General Director of Gazprom Invest Holdings, the investment-holding subsidiary of Russia's state-owned gas company Gazprom, and managed it for more than a decade; Usmanov left the company in 2014.
+From November 1998 to February 2000 he was First Deputy General Director of Gazprom Vestholding LLC.
+From November 2000 to July 2001, he served as advisor to the chairman of the board of Gazprom.
+From February 2000 to October 2014, he served as general director of Gazprom Vestholding LLC, a subsidiary of Gazprom that focused on collection.
+In this position, Usmanov had Gazprom acquire Severneftegazprom, which owns the largest South Russian field, controlling stakes in Zapsibgazprom and Sibur, as well as over 50% of Stroytransgaz.
+Usmanov left the company in 2014.

 USM Holdings and Metalloinvest

-Usmanov has a 49% economic interest and 100% voting rights in USM, a global conglomerate with its main investments in metals and mining industry, telecommunications, technology, and media.
-Through USM and as an individual investor, Usmanov owns diverse interests including stakes in iron ore and steel, media, and internet companies.

-He is the co-owner of Metalloinvest, which he founded with business partner Vasiliy Anisimov, in order to manage his acquisitions in the metal industry.
-Unlike Russia's tycoons who won control of empires through loans-for-share privatization schemes of the 1990s, Usmanov built up Metalloinvest through a series of acquisitions.
+In 1999, Usmanov co-founded Metalloinvest with Vasily Anisimov to make acquisitions in the metal industry.
+Unlike Russia's tycoons who won control of empires through loans-for-share privatization schemes of the 1990s, Usmanov built up Metalloinvest through a series of acquisitions in the secondary market.
 Metalloinvest owns a wide range of Russian metal and mining businesses including Lebedinsky GOK and Mikhailovsky GOK; Oskol Elektrometallurgical Plant and Ural Steel steel mills and a ferrous scrap enterprise – Ural Scrap Company.

-Since 2006, he has acquired stakes in Australia-based mining companies, Medusa, Mt Gibson and Aztec Resources through Gallagher Holdings, now USM Holdings.
-In 2009, Metalloinvest Holding sold its 10.37% stake in Australian gold producer Medusa Mining.
-Usmanov is the second largest shareholder, after Dr Mohammed Al Bawani (MB Holding), in Toronto-listed (TSX) Nautilus Minerals (NUSMF), which planned to extract undersea gold and copper deposits off Papua New Guinea in 2019.
-He has also purchased, through Gallagher Holdings, an interest in Australian mining company Strike Resources, which is working on an iron ore deposit in Peru.
+In March 2022, Metalloinvest sold the Ural Steel to Zagorsk Pipe Plant.

+Usmanov has a 49% share in USM, a global conglomerate with its main investments in metals and mining industry, telecommunications and technology.

+Between 2006 and 2008, Usmanov acquired stakes in Australia-based mining companies: Strike Resources (iron ore deposit in Peru), Medusa, Mt Gibson and Aztec Resources through Gallagher Holdings.
+In 2013, it was remained USM Holdings after a merger with assets from Andrei Skoch and Farhad Moshiri.

+In 2009, Metalloinvest Holding sold its 10.37% stake in Australian gold producer Medusa Mining for A$56 million.

+As of 2009, Metalloinvest was the second largest shareholder, after Mohammed Al Bawani (MB Holding), in Nautilus Minerals.
+These two shareholders took control of the company after its filed for bankruptcy in 2019.

 In November 2015, USM invested US$100 million in competitive video game esports team Virtus Pro.

-In 2021, USM and Metalloinvest announced plans to construct one of the world's largest HBI eco-plants in Russia's Kursk region to supply greener products used to make steel amid a growing focus to clean up the industry.
+In 2021, USM and Metalloinvest announced plans to construct one of the world's largest Hot-briquetted iron eco-plants in Kursk Oblast to supply greener products used to make steel amid a growing focus to clean up the industry.